Table of Contents:

 -

-Notches: these small marks help align the pieces correctly during assembly.
+Notches: these small marks help align pieces correctly during assembly.

 -

-The grainline: an arrow indicating the direction in which to place the pattern on the fabric.
+Grainline: an arrow indicating the direction to place the pattern on the fabric.

 -

-Specific symbols: pleats, button marks, assembly lines, possible seam allowances.
+Specific symbols: folds, button marks, assembly lines, possible seam allowances.

 -